Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 World Christmas Circus Amsterdam

-The Wereldkerstcircus, featuring a theatrical circus act, has been taking place in Amsterdam for 35 years.
+The Wereldkerstcircus, featuring a theatrical circus act, has been taking place in Amsterdam for over 35 years.
 The Christmas Circus in Amsterdam takes place at the Royal Theatre Carre.

 Christmas Concert Amsterdam

 There are several concerts in Amsterdam in December that help to usher in the holiday spirit.
 Concerts range from organ performances in old churches to Christmas Carols on Amsterdam city streets.
-There are free concerts, but some require tickets.
+There are many free concerts, but some do require tickets.

 Christmas Canal Cruise Amsterdam